EliezerAmbion/flutter_recipe_app/README.md

 This App also includes the steps on how to cook the given recipe and view its ingredients.

 Users can also add a recipe to their favorite list for future reference.

+### Steps to Run

+1. clone this repo
+2. run flutter pub get
+3. run the emulator